 For board communications at most stages, basic security plus view tracking is sufficient.
 If you're sharing anything that's genuinely material non-public information - pre-IPO financials, acquisition targets, undisclosed terms - you want the advanced layer.

 Ellty Data Room plan covers dynamic watermarking, NDA gating, and restricted access.
-It's not certified to the same level as enterprise platforms designed for regulated industries (banks, pharma), but for startup board and investor use, it covers what most founders actually need.
+It's not certified to the same level as enterprise platforms designed for regulated industries (banks, pharma), but for board and investor use, it covers what most businesses actually need.

 A virtual data room is a secure online platform for storing and sharing confidential documents with a defined group of people.
 It provides access controls, document tracking, and an audit trail - features that email and standard cloud storage don't offer.
-In the startup context, founders use them for board communications, fundraising due diligence, and M&A processes.
+In the business context, teams use them for board communications, fundraising due diligence, and M&A processes.

 It's a dedicated space where you organize and share board meeting materials - decks, financials, minutes, and governance documents - with directors and investors.
 Unlike email or shared drives, a board data room gives you control over who sees what, lets you track who's actually read the materials, and keeps a record of all activity.